bwbensonjr/mapoli/README.md

   Speaker Aaron Michlewitz's [Third Suffolk](districts/pages/state-rep-third-suffolk.html) district coming in at a petite 1.36 square miles.
-- The largest State Representative district in area is the [Third Berkshire](districts/pages/state-rep-third-berkshire.html) district represented by Leigh Davis of Great Barrington.
-The district is a whopping 551 square miles and contains 18 separate municipalities.
+- The largest State Representative district is the [Third Berkshire](districts/pages/state-rep-third-berkshire.html) district represented by Leigh Davis of Great Barrington.
+The district covers a whopping 551 square miles and contains 18 separate municipalities.

 ### Statewide District Overviews and Comparisons